 GLOBALISED AND TRANSNATIONAL ISLAM

+Islam is Denmark’s – and indeed Western Europe’s – second-largest religion.
 The days are gone when it made sense to study the Arab and Islamic worlds as a distant ‘other.’
-Arab communities are to be found in Europe as well as in the Arab world, and Islam is a Western religion as well as an Arab one.
-The MA in Arab and Islamic Studies at Aarhus University therefore focuses on today’s globalised and transnational realities, on Islam and Muslims in Europe as well as in the Arab world.
+Arab communities are to be found within Europe as well as in the Arab world, and Islam is now a Western religion as well as an Arab one.
+The MA in Arab and Islamic Studies therefore focuses on today’s globalised and transnational realities and on Islam and Muslims in Europe as well as in the Arab world.

 This school offers programs in: